Nate Cavanaugh

 Disruption:

 Approximately 1500 grantees receive grant cancellation emails sent from a nonstandard email address and bypassing the normal grant review process.
-The email address Grant_Notifications@nehemail.onmicrosoft.com suggests it was sent from a global admin account for Microsoft Entra at the agency.
+The domain for the email address Grant_Notifications@nehemail.onmicrosoft.com suggests it was sent from a global admin account for Microsoft Entra, an access-control system used at the agency.
 The Acting Director of the NEH seems unaware of the messages.
-Content of the message cites an incorrect executive order, suggesting it was copied from an earlier email sent to IAF or USADF grantees.
+The content of the message cites an incorrect executive order as its justification, suggesting it was copied from an earlier email that was sent to IAF and USADF grantees after their DOGE takeover.

 |